valeriobasile/learningbyreading/README.md

 # Installation and configuration

+After cloning the repository or otherwise downloaded the KNEWS source code, you must instals the prerequisite Python packages listed in the file *requirements.txt*.
+With *pip*, this is done with:

+    $ pip install -r requirements.txt

-After cloning the repository or otherwise downloaded the KNEWS source code, you must configure how to run the C&C tools.
-Open the file **config/boxer.conf** and select a value for **mode**:
+Next, you must configure how to run the C&C tools.
+Open the file *config/boxer.conf* and select a value for *mode*:

- * **online** will access the [online API].
+ * *online* will access the [online API].
 This is the easiest solution but is it unpractical if KNEWS is used to parse a large amount of text.
- * **local** will use a local installation of the C&C tools (see below for instructions on how to get this running).
+ * *local* will use a local installation of the C&C tools (see below for instructions on how to get this running).
- * **soap** will usa a local installation of the C&C tools with the SOAP-based client/server architecture, convenient for parsing many different files.
+ * *soap* will usa a local installation of the C&C tools with the SOAP-based client/server architecture, convenient for parsing many different files.

 ## Installation of the C&C tools and Boxer